T'ai Chi Class

 1. Push Hands is training, not a contest.

 Pushing hands is a form of physical and mental training.
 It is intended to replace the common reflex to resist being pushed with an effective method of relaxing, absorbing and guiding a push.
 It is intended to replace reliance on upper body strength with reliance on posture coupled with leg and hip movement.
-To accomplish this it relies on the quality of “rootedness”, a resilient relationship to the ground and “listening”, an awareness of the timing and direction of an incoming push.
+To accomplish this it relies on the quality of “rootedness”, a resilient relationship to the ground and “listening”, and an awareness of the timing and direction of an incoming push.

 2. Push Hands is a strenuous activity.